phpdev-uk/configuration-management-ansible/workshop/notes.md

 ## Number of nodes

 Ansible can manage anything from a single node up to thousands of nodes.
-For simplicity though we will still to a single node for most of the examples in this workshop.
+For simplicity though we will stick to a single node for most of the examples in this workshop.

 ## Ansible components